Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Llactapata:

 Llactapata is an Inca site that provides the first panoramic views of Machu Picchu.
-It’s strategically located, offering a glimpse of the sacred city from a distance.
+It’s strategically located, offering a distant glimpse of the sacred city.

 Runkurakay: